dgboy-ai/SwasthAI-Guardian-Platform/docs/DEVPOST_SUBMISSION.md

 *   **USSD / SMS Fallback:** Support basic feature phones by encoding SymptomNet query/response parameters into lightweight 160-character messages.
 *   **Federated District Infrastructure:** Implement read replicas and table prefix rules across regions, facilitating interstate outbreak tracking.
 *   **Community Pilot:** Partnering with health departments in Bhopal and Sehore districts to pilot the system on active tablets used by frontline workers.

+---

+### **A Final Thought: Empowering Frontline Healthcare**

+> We built SwasthAI Guardian to support the **1.4 million ASHA workers** and **650 million villagers** who face daily challenges in remote regions.
+>
+> By combining the transactional safety of **Amazon Aurora** with the scale of **Amazon DynamoDB**, we want to ensure that a lack of internet connectivity does not prevent access to essential health guidance.
+>
+> **SwasthAI Guardian** is designed to bring clinical decision support to the doorstep of every village in India, saving lives one sync at a time.